ucscGenomeBrowser/kent/src/product/installer/README.md

     sudo bash browserSetup.sh cgiUpdate

 However, software may break or not work correctly if the needed data is not available.
-Thus in most circumstances we recommend you use the `mirror` or `update` commands instead of `cgiUpdate`.
+Thus in most circumstances we recommend you use the `mirror`, `update`, or `minimal` commands instead of `cgiUpdate`.

 You will also want to add a cleaning command to your crontab to remove